gnicol/resume/sample-code.md

 # sample-code

-This page provides an overview for some of my more interesting historic work and deep links into the associated repos.
+This page provides an overview for some of my historic work and deep links into the associated repos.

 # Tag based invalidation in Memcached